What Are User Personas In UX & Why Are They So Important In App Development?

 Website security affects SEO as well.
 Security has been (and will continue to be) one of the simplest ways to boost your search rank.
 The visibility that your website tends to get from a search on Google (or any other search engines) is directly correlated to your website security.
 So if you are struggling with your search rankings then you should definitely consider emphasizing on website safety and security.

-It’s a no-brainer that making your website secure and less vulnerable to hacker’s attacks should be a key concern for your company.
+It’s a no-brainer that making your website secure and less vulnerable to hacker attacks should be a key concern for your company.
 Every website (whether it be of a multinational corporation or an inspiring start-up) should prioritize on ensuring safety for their visitors and users, and this brings us to the question…

 Answering this question is a bit complicated.
 Well, if you want the answer summed up in a single sentence then, yes!
 WordPress is secure but only if its users take security seriously and follow the best practices to make their website less vulnerable to attackers.

 Given the extremely high number of websites that are built around WordPress, WordPress is one of the most popular, if not the most popular target for cyberattacks.
-There is no denying of the potential cyber attack vulnerabilities that a poorly maintained WordPress website can involve..
+There is no denying the potential cyber attack vulnerabilities that a poorly maintained WordPress website can involve..
 A recent study by cybersecurity provider Sucuri reported that out of every ten CMS-powered websites successfully hacked in 2018, nine used WordPress.

 This fact, however, might make sense as around 36% of all websites built globally use WordPress, which sums up to over 400 million websites world-wide.
-But before you start having second thoughts on using WordPress for your website, you should know it’s not entirely WordPress’ fault or not the fault of the product itself.
+But before you start having second thoughts about using WordPress for your website, you should know it’s not entirely WordPress’ fault or not the fault of the product itself.

 The fact that WordPress is open-source software, and anyone with knowledge and expertise can easily modify and distribute the source code is the main reason for such vulnerabilities.
 Being an open-source platform, WordPress can easily be customized and optimized.
 There are countless plugins and themes available.
 And developers who have the skills can easily modify the backend code themselves.
-This kind of user-flexibility is what makes WordPress unique and powerful and is the reason why it is so widely used.
+This kind of user flexibility is what makes WordPress unique and powerful and is the reason why it is so widely used.

 However, there are always two sides to a story and no benefits can exist without possible disadvantages.
 So all this flexibility and freedom also means that an improperly optimized or maintained WordPress site is highly prone to numerous security issues.
 How many times have you heard this popular saying “with great power, comes great responsibility” and this applies to WordPress as well.
 This software allows a lot of power to its users, and with great power (let’s say it one more time) comes the great responsibility.
 The responsibility that many are straight-up neglecting or ignoring with their WordPress websites.
 Hackers know this very well and target the weak and vulnerable websites accordingly.